atelechev/astrocadre/doc/follow-up.md

   - Constellation boundaries are rendered in the view.
   - Style changes in the view.

+* SV-003 - Render constallation lines.
+  - Static JSON asset contains constellation lines coordinates.
+  - Constellation lines are rendered in the view.

 ### Next Steps

-* SV-003 - Render constellation lines.
+* SV-004 - Render stars.

 #### Major Features

-  * Stars
   * Constellation names
   * Star names
+  * Current position of the Sun and of the Moon (probably, the planets also)
   * Rendering themes

+#### UI-Only

+  * Primitive UI controls allowing to toggle layers, view size etc.
   * Toggling layers
   * S-N direction arrow
   * Adjust/fine tune viewport with UI buttons